rage/programming-23/data/part-4/5-print-statement-formatting.md

 print("Hi", name, "your age is", age, "years" )
 ```

 This code produces the exact same result as the previous version.
-The `print` command normally adds a space character between each argument.The advantage here is that the segments can be of different types, so there is no need to convert anything into a string.
+The `print` command normally adds a space character between each argument.
+The advantage here is that the segments can be of different types, so there is no need to convert anything into a string.

 If you want to remove the automatically added spaces, you can add a special named argument `sep`: